maleneivy/css-frameworks-ca/README.md

 # css-frameworks-ca
-Replace this text with a description of your social media project.
+My social media application is about sharing cooking ideas, and I have named it iCookToday.